beetron/CmdForge/README.md

    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project or select an existing one

-2. **Enable the Google Sheets API**:
+2. **Enable Google Sheets API and Google Drive API**:
    - In your project, go to "APIs & Services" > "Library"
-   - Search for "Google Sheets API" and enable it
+   - Search for "Google Sheets API" and enable
+   - Search for "Google Drive API" and enable

 3. **Create a Service Account**:
    - Go to "APIs & Services" > "Credentials"
    - Click "Create Credentials" > "Service Account"
-   - Give it a name (e.g., "cmdforge-sync") and create it
+   - Give it a Service account name (e.g., "cmdforge-sync") and create and continue
-   - Grant the service account the "Editor" role for Google Sheets
+   - Permissions; Grant the service account the "Editor" role and click Done

 4. **Generate Service Account Key**:
    - In the service account details, go to the "Keys" tab